tito10047/altcha-bundle/README.md

     include_script: false
 ```

+### Optional: usage with  UX Live components

-There is only one option need to be changed to work with Stimulus or UX Live component.
+There is only one option need to be changed to work with or UX Live component.

 ```yml
 altcha: